 The Ingredients in Mouthwash Are Linked to Diabetes

-Some studies have linked the overuse of mouthwash to diabetes.
+Some studies have linked the overuse of mouthwash to diabetes & other similar symptoms.
 In 2019, researchers published a study linking frequent regular use of over-the-counter mouthwash with an increased risk of developing pre-diabetes/diabetes.
 The study was a longitudinal study looking 1,206 overweight patients in San Juan around the age of 40-65 years.
 At the beginning, the patients were free from diabetes and other major cardiovascular diseases.
-Over the period of years, the ones that overused mouthwash were more likely to develop diabetes.
-Some researchers surmise this is linked to the oral microbiome.
+Over the period of years, the ones that overused mouthwash was more likely to develop diabetes.
+Some researchers surmise this is linked to the oral microbiome and therefore good oral hygiene, depending on the products used, can have an effect on your health.

 Mouthwash Linked to More Cavities & Decrease of Saliva